strifejester/gethttpsforfree/README.md

 * CSS more than 5 kilobytes
 * Javascript that only changes UI
 * HTML that decreases source readability (added wrapping divs, etc.)

-This website is supposed to [work](http://motherfuckingwebsite.com/), nothing more.